 Just in time for swooping season.

-With swooping season now among us, a glorious map has popped up on the Victorian government website alerting peeps on the most tenacious swoopy boys in your neighbourhood.
+With swooping season now among us, a glorious map has popped up online alerting peeps on the most tenacious swoopy boys in your neighbourhood.

-The map extends statewide and is citizen run, meaning anyone who has their own personal swooping experience can plug their own swoopy boy on the map to alert others of the potential hazards in a particular area.
+Dubbed Australia’s social website to ‘track aggressive swooping magpies in your area’, Magpie Alert‘s map extends across the country and is citizen-run, meaning anyone who has their own personal swooping experience can plug their own swoopy boy on the map to alert others of the potential hazards in a particular area.

 The best way to avoid a swooping situation is to remove yourself from any potentially hazardous scenarios entirely.
 Be aware of the swooping-prone spots in your neighbourhood and tailor your daily walk, run or ride as a result.